radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 10. Click **OK** to save the changes.

-><span style="color:red">**IMPORTANT NOTE – any client that needs to connect to the RadiantOne service via LDAPS or HTTPS (for the web service interface) must import this public key certificate into their trust store (unless they already trust the CA who signed it).**
+>[!warning] any client that needs to connect to the RadiantOne service via LDAPS or HTTPS (for the web service interface) must import this public key certificate into their trust store (unless they already trust the CA who signed it).

 11. Save the changes.

 12. Restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, each node has its own server certificate and must be updated independently.

-><span style="color:red">**IMPORTANT NOTE – if Jetty is configured to use the same SSL certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true in <RLI_HOME>/vds_server/conf/jetty/config.properties), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must [manually update the Jetty settings](#updating-certificate-settings-for-jetty-https-access-to-the-main-control-panel).**
+>[!warning] if Jetty is configured to use the same SSL certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true in <RLI_HOME>/vds_server/conf/jetty/config.properties), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must [manually update the Jetty settings](#updating-certificate-settings-for-jetty-https-access-to-the-main-control-panel).

 If you use the RadiantOne SAML Attribute service, manually update the certificate keystore path in <RLI_HOME>/vds_server/conf/saml/server/AttributeService.properties.